Priority Pups® supporting children’s mental health

 In April 2024, North Godwin Elementary School welcomed Meeka (pictured to the right), a black goldendoodle facility dog, who supports the school’s 385 students in a variety of ways, such as greeting them in the morning and providing comfort as needed throughout the day.
 Priority Health aims to continue to grow the program and place more pups in schools throughout Michigan.

-If you feel students and teachers in your district would benefit from a Priority Pup, you're welcome to fill out this interest form and we'll reach out to you when we begin the school selection process again.
+If you feel students and teachers in your district would benefit from a Priority Pup, you're welcome to fill out this interest form and we'll reach out to you.
 Please talk with your school leadership before completing the form.

 Fill out form